garvit3835/product-docs-feature/recipes/code.md

 ```
 {% endcode %}

-Some of the use-cases where this is applicable:
+Some of the use cases where this is applicable:

-* Not using GitHub for source control
+* You're not using GitHub for source control
-* Cannot connect GitHub app to an organization for access control issues
+* You cannot authorize the GitHub app due to access control issues
-* Want to use [deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys), [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) etc
+* You need to use [deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys), [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), etc.
-* Want to use some other authentication methods than the DevZero default
+* You need to use some other authentication methods than the DevZero default
-* Wanting to clone your repo to a custom directory
+* You want to clone your repo to a custom directory
-* If there's something else, please drop us a note at [support@devzero.io](mailto:support@devzero.io)
+* If there's something else you don't see supported, please drop us a note at [support@devzero.io](mailto:support@devzero.io)

 </details>

 <details>

-<summary>Accessing code from Bitbucket</summary>
+<summary>Accessing Code From Bitbucket</summary>

 ### Step 1.
 Go to your repo page on the Bitbucket website